SandokanSaruhan/Master-Theory-Math/README.md

 # Master Theorem Sample (JavaScript)
-This is a simple App for usage and communicate with the Mercedes Benz One API.
+This is a simple App about Complexity Theory in computer science by enlightening of Nayuki.

 ## The Problem